 Since 2015 with support of the World Bank and UNICEF revised methodology of assessment for socially vulnerable families and assistance scheme was introduced.

 Assistance is provided on the basis of the gradation system - families, having lower scores receive more financial support.
 Also a new child cash benefit was introduced for families having children under 16 years of age.

+Social package for elderly and other

 Since 2012 the amount of state pension/social package increased several times and from July 1, 2016 state pension and social package for severe disabled persons and disabled children consists of 180 GEL.